MolSSI/zenopy/README.md

 </table>
 -->

-# ZenoPy
+# zenopy

 An open-source Python library for Zenodo REST API

 ## OVERVIEW

-ZenoPy provides a comprehensive Python library for productivity allowing scientists and engineers to publish their work on Zenodo in compliance with FAIR principles.
+zenopy provides a comprehensive Python library for productivity allowing scientists and engineers to publish their work on Zenodo in compliance with FAIR principles.